cdnexport/QuickSearch/README.md

   * Investigation into Google API should still occur.
 * Add ESLint.
 * Investigate if this extension could result in an advertisement being returned as the top result.
+* Sanitize the highlighted text properly to prevent XSS attacks.